igorfersantos/groups-demo/README.md

 ## Description

-This Project let you explore how Godot groups works in a simple but interactive way.
+This project let you explore how Godot "groups" feature works in a simple but interactive way.

 ## Getting Started

-Download this project and open in Godot
+Download this project and open in Godot 4.2+

 ### Dependencies